Allen-Tildesley/examples/GUIDE.md

 such a small system is not recommended for serious work, but allows us to explore up to &rho;=0.148
 (box length 12 _D_, twice the interaction range of 6 _D_)
-which is more than sufficient for our purposes.
+which is sufficient for our purposes.
 Equations of state from MC simulations are presented in two papers

 * SC McGrother, DC Williamson, G Jackson, _J Chem Phys,_ __104,__ 6755 (1996)